Maligawila Buddha statue

-The Maligawila Buddha statue is a standing figure of the Buddha in Sri Lanka, which was carved out of a large limestone rock during the 7th century by a prince named Aggabodhi who was the ruler of Ruhuna at the time.
-It is the tallest free-standing ancient statue of the Buddha found in the country.
+The Maligawila Buddha statue is a standing figure of the Buddha in Sri Lanka, which was carved out of a large limestone rock during the 7th century by prince Aggabodhi, who ruled Ruhuna at that time.
+It is the tallest free-standing ancient statue of the Buddha in the country.
 It had been broken into several pieces by the time it was found in 1951.
 The statue was reconstructed and raised again in 1980 under the direction of the then president Ranasinghe Premadasa.

 Appearance

 The Maligawila Buddha statue is located close to the village of Maligawila in the Moneragala District of the Uva Province in Sri Lanka.
 It has been carved from a single large limestone rock, and is considered to be the tallest ancient free-standing image in Sri Lanka, at a height of 37 ft 10 in.
 Along with the Buddha statues of Avukana and Buduruvagala, the Maligawila Buddha statue is considered one of the best examples of the standing image of the Buddha from ancient Sri Lanka.
 It bears a close resemblance to the Avukana statue, and depicts the same asisa mudra, a variation of the Abhaya mudra.
 The standing Buddha clutches the robe at the left shoulder, while the right hand is raised to the right shoulder.

 Ruins around the statue indicate that an image house had been constructed around the statue.
 It appears to have been about 80 ft each in length and breadth, with walls 4 ft thick.
 Its height would have been about 65 ft.